The-Bioinformatics-Group/skeletonema_sex_project/README.md

 DE2salt_allsamples.ods
 DE3salt_allsamples.ods

-Contigs with logF threshold 1 can be found in /results/sortedlogF
+Contigs with logF threshold 1 can be found in:
+/nobackup/data5/skeletonema_sex_project/differential-expression-analysis/differential-expression/DifferentialExpression_allsamples/Results/sortedlogF

 The two DE-analysis exists as alternatives as it is difficult to determine the best option.
 In the end for this project, it was decided to use the second option, wherein all samples were used for dispersion estimation.